 - If you combine with Latvia and Estonia on the same trip, consider a regional eSIM that covers all three countries at once.

-- Save the email with your eSIM QR; it will be useful if you change your phone or reinstall it.
+- Save the email with your eSIM QR code; it will come in handy if you change phones or reinstall.

-For getaways that touch several Baltic or other European countries, a single European option saves you from buying separate cards.
-In those cases, check out our guide to the best eSIM for Europe, which compares plans that cover Lithuania along with its neighbors.
+For getaways that touch several Baltic or other European countries, a single European option saves you from buying individual cards.
+In those cases, directly consider the Europe eSIM, with plans that cover Lithuania along with its neighbors without having to buy anything separately.

 Do I need an eSIM in Lithuania if I have a Spanish plan?

-As an EU country, your Spanish plan applies "like at home" roaming, but with fair use limits that run out quickly for long stays or heavy consumption.
-An eSIM gives you a fixed price and sufficient data without relying on those caps or risking excess charges.
+As an EU country, your Spanish plan applies "as if at home" roaming, but with fair use limits that run out quickly for long stays or heavy usage.
+An eSIM gives you a fixed price and enough data without relying on those caps or risking excess charges.

 Does the eSIM work as soon as I land in Vilnius?